Indigenous Australians: Art

 Australia has a tradition of Aboriginal art which is thousands of years old, the best known forms being Australian rock art and bark painting.
 Evidence of Aboriginal art can be traced back at least 30,000 years, with examples of ancient rock art throughout the continent.
 Some of these are in national parks such as those of the UNESCO listed sites at Uluru and Kakadu National Park in the Northern Territory, but examples can also within protected parks in urban areas such as at Ku-ring-gai Chase National Park in Sydney.
 The Sydney rock engravings are between 5000 and 200 years old.
-Murujuga in Western Australia was heritage listed in 2007.
+Murujuga, in north-western Western Australia was heritage-listed in 2007 and inscribed as a World Heritage Site in July 2025.

 In terms of age and abundance, cave art in Australia is comparable to that of Lascaux and Altamira (Upper Paleolithic sites in Europe), and Aboriginal art is believed to be the oldest continuing tradition of art in the world.
 There are three major regional styles: the geometric style found in Central Australia, Tasmania, the Kimberley and Victoria, known for its concentric circles, arcs and dots; the simple figurative style found in Queensland; and the complex figurative style found in Arnhem Land and the Kimberley.
 These designs generally carry significance linked to the spirituality of the Dreamtime.
 Paintings were usually created in earthy colours, from paint made from ochre.
 Such ochres were also used to paint their bodies for ceremonial purposes.